10 minsPublished on 3/29/2023

 11) Log into your existing crypto wallet and initiate an asset transfer to your new non-custodial wallet address.
 The steps you take here may vary depending on your custodial service.

-Self-custody wallets ensure that no centralized intermediary or third party can control, confiscate, or censor your financial transactions.
+Self-custody wallets ensure that no centralized intermediary or third party can control, confiscate, or take any actions with your crypto assets.

 But in exchange for this freedom, you are given complete responsibility for keeping your assets safe.
 It’s therefore crucial that you follow best practices to ensure the maximum security of your funds.